New bloggers are bound to make blogging mistakes. The best part is to realize them early and before you lose the interest in blogging.

 I have seen on many forums where people feel proud of the number of blogs/domain/website they own.

-The sheer number of websites they own ranges from few tens to hundreds.
-If few of them happens to be a blog it wouldn’t be updated often.
+The sheer number of websites they own ranges from a few tens to hundreds.
+If they happen to be blog’s they won’t be updated often.

 5. Neglecting Comments